 Using a condom could be one of the most sensible decisions of your life, saving you from STI’s, disease and unwanted pregnancy.
-However without looking at the correct condom sizes your efforts could prove useless.
+However, without looking at the correct sizes, your efforts could prove useless.
 The wrong size condom will malfunction.

 Well, I guess you know that already and that is why you are here looking for your condom size!
 So let’s get on with it.

 You need to measure your penis first.
 Not many condoms companies make their exact measurements available so you need to do some internet research.
 Our Condom Size Calculator is a great place to start as it allows you to search over 100 condoms at once.
 When you know your penis size it makes the shopping process of much faster.

 To measure your penis you need the length and girth, and head circumference can also help for some men, but is not always necessary.